How this 1-minute AI film was made

 Review each scene, approve or retry

 Generation runs on our servers, so you can close the tab and come back (you get a notification when a scene is waiting).
 Each scene parks for your review: approve it, or retry with a tweak.
-Scene joins set to Cut regenerate the next opening frame from your cast photo plus the previous scene's last frame, which is what keeps the character on-model across cuts.
-All six scenes of this film were approved on the first take.
+Opening frames regenerate from your cast photo, which is what keeps the character on-model across cuts.

 - 6